apapamarkou/pipewire-controller/README.md

 ## How It Works

-1. **Hardware Detection**: Queries PipeWire via `pw-dump` to detect connected audio devices and their supported sample rates
+1. **Hardware Detection**: Engine queries PipeWire via `pw-dump` to detect connected audio devices and their supported sample rates
+2. **Logic Layer**: `PipewireEngine` class handles all PipeWire interactions without GUI dependencies
-2. **Dynamic UI**: Populates the system tray menu with only hardware-supported rates
+3. **Dynamic UI**: System tray populates menu with only hardware-supported rates
-3. **Settings Application**: Uses `pw-metadata` to apply sample rate and buffer size changes
+4. **Settings Application**: Engine uses `pw-metadata` to apply sample rate and buffer size changes
-4. **Persistence**: Saves settings to JSON and reapplies on startup
+5. **Persistence**: Settings saved to JSON and reapplied on startup

 ## Troubleshooting